-The College has procedures in place that serve to be sensitive to victims who report sexual assault, domestic violence, dating violence, and stalking, including informing individuals about their right to file criminal charges as well as the availability of counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid and other services on and/or off campus as well as additional remedies to prevent contact between a complainant and an accused party, such as changes to housing, academic, protective orders, transportation and working situations, if reasonably available.
-The College will make such accommodations or protective measures, if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to the Fisher College Campus Police or local law enforcement.
-Students should contact the Dean of Students office at 617-670-4421 and employees should contact Human Resources at 617-236-8812.
+The College's procedures are designed to be sensitive to victims who report sexual assault, domestic violence, dating violence, and stalking, including informing individuals about their right to file criminal charges as well as the availability of counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid and other services on and/or off campus as well as additional remedies to prevent contact between a complainant and an accused party, such as changes to housing, academic, protective orders, transportation and working situations, if reasonably available.
+The College will make such reasonable accommodations or protective measures available upon request regardless of whether the victim chooses to report the crime to the Fisher College Campus Police or local law enforcement.
+All members of the Fisher College Community may report to the Title IX Coordinator.
+In addition, Students may contact the Dean of Students office at 617-670-4421 and employees may contact Human Resources at 617-236-8812.